daserkov/Hello-word/README.md

-# Hello-world
+# Hello, world!
-my first-step in github
+my first step in github

-the quastion: is it possible to translate and/or execute here C-code or TeX?
+the question: is it possible to translate and/or execute here C-code or TeX?